microsoft/fluentui/packages/react-examples/src/react/PeoplePicker/docs/PeoplePickerBestPractices.md

 ### Accessibility

+#### Mobile Accessibility

 PeoplePicker dropdowns render in their own layer by default to ensure they are not clipped by containers with `overflow: hidden` or `overflow: scroll`.
 This causes extra difficulty for people who use touch-based screen readers, so we recommend rendering the PeoplePicker inline unless it is in an overflow container.
 To do so, set the following property on the PeoplePicker:

 ```js
 pickerCalloutProps={{ doNotLayer: true }}
 ```

+#### Truncation
+By default, the PeoplePicker truncates suggestion item text instead of wrapping to a new line.
+This is done without displaying a tooltip to avoid having nested popups.
+If truncation is not desired, the PeoplePicker item styles can be modified to wrap text, as demonstrated in the List example.